-Bodily Fluid Clean Up on a Hard Surface
+Bodily Fluid Clean up on a Hard Surface

 There are different strategies to utilize depending on where bodily fluids like blood are found.
 If a hard surface is involved, the first step is to prepare a cleaning and sanitization mixture made from chlorine bleach and water.
-The solution is 1-part chorine bleach to 9-parts water.
+The solution is 1-part chlorine bleach to 9-parts water.

 The next step is to clean up the bodily fluid from the hard surface using an absorbent cloth or similar device.
 The bodily fluids that are cleaned up in this manner need to be placed in an appropriate hazardous waste container.

-The next step is to spray the chlorine bleach solution on the contaminated area.
+The next step is to spray the chlorine bleach solution to the contaminated area.
 The solution should be left for about 20 minutes.
 At this juncture, the bleach solution is wiped up, the cloth used to clean it up placed in the hazardous waste receptacle.

-Bodily Fluid Clean Up on a Soft or Porous Surface
+Bodily Fluid Clean up on a Soft or Porous Surface

 When bodily fluids are on carpeting, furniture, or a similar type of cloth or porous surface, the best course to take is to have the contaminated area steam cleaned.
 A chemical shampooing of the area is also possible, using a cleaning product that contains an anti-bacterial agent.